kkspeed/NaiveWM/README.md

 NaiveWM should be able to guess the scale of your screen for high res screens.

 ## Run X Apps
-NaiveWM currently has very limited built-in XWayland support.
-The surfaces seems to be placed correctly but that's about it.. all edge cases: floating etc are not handled in any sense.
+NaiveWM currently has limited built-in XWayland support.
+The surfaces seems to be placed correctly but that's about it.. some edge cases like transient child windows are not handled correctly.

 ![XWaylandMix](https://raw.githubusercontent.com/kkspeed/NaiveWM/master/images/xwayland_mix.png)